 Authors: Nicolas Cornell (Michigan), Helen Frowe (Stockholm), Kerah Gordon-Solmon (Queens, Canada), Thomas Sinclair (Oxford), Fiona Woollard (Southampton).
 Respondents: Lisa Bastian (St Andrews and Stirling), Rowan Cruft (Stirling), Romy Eskens (Stockholm), Clayton Littlejon (Kings), and Kieran Oberman (Edinburgh).

 The format of the workshop is pre-read, with papers being made available a few weeks before the workshop.
-Each session will begin with a critical response to one of the papers, followed by a brief reply from the author, and then Q&A. The schedule of the workshop will be released closer to the date, but the Workshop will begin around 10 am on Thursday 4th June and end around 1pm on Friday 5th June.
+Each session will begin with a critical response to one of the papers, followed by a brief reply from the author, and then Q&A. The schedule of the workshop will be released closer to the date.
 Childcare facilities will be provided (please get in touch as early as possible).

 For financial support, we would like to thank St Andrews’s Centre for Ethics, Philosophy and Public Affairs, Society for Applied Philosophy, and Scots Philosophical Association.